SPRINGSTEEN AND AL or SAL

 “Yesterday the people” the Dylan fans, “were at ease” complacent or not paying attention to what you were writing “Baby” your poetry's meaning “slept in peace” went undisturbed by a hostile intruder “You closed your eyes” you closed your mind to the possibility that someone would reveal the content of your work “and saw her” and envisioned, created your poems.
 “You knew who you were” you knew you were a rightwing poet and that idiot Weberman would never figure out what you were saying.

-Your own worst enemy has come to town
+Your world keeps turnin' 'round and 'round But everything is upside down Your own worst enemy has come to town

 “Your world keeps turning round and round” but a revolution has occurred “But everything is upside down” and now what was on the bottom; the underlying meaning of Dylan's poetry, is now on top, also Idiot Wind "everything is a little upside down" “Your own worst enemy has come to town”

-Now you just can't get out of this skin
+There's a face you know Staring back from the shop window The condition you're in Now you just can't get out of this skin

 “There's a face you know” Dylan's actual face “Staring back from the shop window” Amazon books, a window one opens on a computer to shop: The Dylan To English Dictionary “The condition you're in” the social position; rank “Now you just can't get out of” you cannot suppress “this skin” Weberman reprinting your lyrics, “skin” to produce, in recitation, examination, etc., the work of another for one's own.